amyehodge/amyehodge.github.io/Beginning_SQL/challenges_key.md

 ```

 #### Challenge 5
-Produce a table listing the data for all individuals in Plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).
+Produce a table listing the data for all individuals in plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).

 ```
 SELECT